officelifehq/docs/docs/documentation/communicate/worklogs.md

 ![add a worklog](./img/dashboard_worklog.png)

 ::: tip Rules
-* Adding a worklog can be done once per day.
+* Adding a work log can be done once per day.
-* Worklogs are reset every day.
+* Work logs are reset every day.
 * The text supports Markdown and is to 65555 characters.
-* Once written, worklogs can not be modified by anyone, not even the employee.
+* Once written, work logs can not be modified by anyone, not even the employee.
 :::